slateci/slateci.github.io/_docs/cluster/cluster-install.md

 ### SLATE CLI

-The SLATE Command Line Interface will let you to execute SLATE commands.
+The SLATE Command Line Interface will let you execute SLATE commands.

 On the Master node for your cluster, follow the [SLATE CLI](#) installation instructions.